-The carrying amount of the financial asset is reduced by the impairment loss directly for all financial assets with the exception of trade debtors and bills receivable, where the carrying amount is reduced through the use of an allowance account.
+The carrying amount of the financial asset is reduced by the impairment loss directly for all financial assets with the exception of trade and other receivables, where the carrying amount is reduced through the use of an allowance account.
 Changes in the carrying amount of the allowance account are recognised in profit or loss.
-When trade debtors and bills receivable are considered uncollectible, it is written off against the allowance account.
+When trade and other receivables are considered uncollectible, it is written off against the allowance account.
 Subsequent recoveries of amounts previously written off are credited to profit or loss.